MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

       <p>The ones I used the most were:</p>
       <ul>
         <li>
-          <p><a href="https://chat.openai.com/">ChatGPT</a>: very good in being a
+          <p><a href="https://chat.openai.com/">ChatGPT</a>: mostly as a
           <a href="https://simonwillison.net/2023/Apr/2/calculator-for-words/">calculator for words.</a>
-          It's very good when you can't quite turn your question into a Google search.
+          It is very good when you can't quite turn your question into a Google search.
           I've used a lot to create Google Spreadsheet formulas an regex out of natural language.
-          From time to time I'd use it as pair buddy to help me name things.
-Also asking "how to do X in Rust" was very helpful, as I'm not as skilled with it as I am with Ruby.
+          From time to time I'd use it as pair buddy to help me name things, or brainstorm something.
+Asking "how to do X in Rust" was very helpful, as I'm not as skilled with it as I am with Ruby.
           </p>
         </li>
         <li>
-          <a href="https://github.com/features/copilot">GitHub Copilot</a>: A.k.a, a super-smart autocomplete.
+          <a href="https://github.com/features/copilot">GitHub Copilot</a>: a.k.a, a super-smart autocomplete.
 That's my main use for it.
-I didn't expect/want it to write a whole codebase for me, but it was very good at suggesting the next line (or few lines).
-It was very good to remind/teach me of a specific API (like methods on a given class).
-Unfortunately its knowledge isn't updated as often as I'd like.
+I didn't expect/want it to write a whole codebase for me, but it was great at suggesting the next line (or few lines).
+It was super useful to remind/teach me of a specific API (like methods on a given class).
+Unfortunately (like many LLMs) its knowledge isn't updated as often as I'd like.
         </li>
       </ul>
     </li>